 This is an update to our article that was published in November 2016

-For details of Addleshaw Goddard's litigation funding options click here
+For details of Addleshaw Goddard's litigation financing options click here